-Tables 4.1.1 and 4.1.2 show the numbers of employment related license holders by employment sector.
-Due to changes in the coding system used to classify economic sectors of employment and developments to the database used by the Housing Department, more detailed statistics are available from 2009 onward.
+Tables 4.1.1 and 4.1.2 show the numbers of employment-related licence holders by employment sector.
+More detailed statistics are available from 2009 onward.
 It should be noted that the sector breakdown used from 2009 onward is not strictly comparable with earlier years (where available).
-In particular, accountancy and legal work, which were previously included in the Finance sector are now split out into the Professional, business, scientific and technical sector.

-Table 4.1.3 shows the numbers of non-employment related or compassionate licence holders.
+Table 4.1.3 shows the numbers of non employment-related or compassionate licence holders.
 These figures are unaffected by the economic sector code changes, so are comparable year on year.